TomHarrop/ird-5acc-paper/notes/ap2-schematic-notes.md

 Many characterized as response to abiotic stress.
 Stress triggers reproductive phase.
 Is it possible that these are reproductive genes that are mis-annotated as stress?

-- LOC_Os01g04750: not characterizated, maybe stress
+- LOC_Os01g04750: not characterized, maybe stress
 - LOC_Os08g31580: DRAP1 - abio stress
 - LOC_Os04g46440: OsDERF2 - abio stress (Guo 2017)
 - LOC_Os04g52090: not characterized